Ethnographic explorations

 Some sort of ‘integrated’ farming is in practice among farmers.
 Where they combine fresh water fish, rice and vegetable in one single system and reported the reduction of inputs and increased in production.

-Flexible Collaboration: our research indicates that communities heavy depends of flexible cooperation and collaboration in their daily lives and in dealing the impact of disruptive risks.
+Our research indicates that communities heavy depends of flexible cooperation and collaboration in their daily lives and in dealing the impact of disruptive risks.
 This ‘flexible cooperation’ extend beyond interpersonal reciprocal relation, rooted deep into social fabrics and cultural norms enforcing social harmony that provides common platform to share support and resources.
 This practice function as most fundamental social force embedded into all other social relations and influence all other institutional functions at social level. we have seen these practices at individual level as well group level during our field work.